Crystallographic Challenges in Microscopy of Multidomain Spinel Materials: Methods

 The ex situ samples for atomic-resolution TEM imaging were prepared by mixing the $\delta$-DRX cathode particles with PTFE in a 9:1 ratio using a mortar and pestle.
 This composite of the cathode active material and PTFE was then rolled into a cathode thin film.
 A thin lamella suitable for TEM analysis was prepared from the cathode thin film using a Helios G4 UX dual-beam focused ion beam (FIB) instrument.The lamella was thinned down to $\sim$1 $\mu$m using a gallium-ion beam with a 30 kV accelerating voltage and a 0.75 nA current.
 To prevent ion beam damage, subsequent thinning to $\sim$500 nm was performed using an 8 kV accelerating voltage and a 0.15 nA current, followed by thinning to $\sim$100 nm thickness using a 5 kV accelerating voltage.
 To remove the amorphous layer and further thin the sample, the voltage was dropped to a 2 kV beam, followed by final polishing at 1 kV.

 The atomic resolution STEM-HAADF imaging was performed using the TEAM I microscope (double aberration- corrected Thermo Fisher Scientific Titan 80–300 kV) housed at NCEM, Berkeley.
 The microscope was operated at 300 kV with an indicated convergence angle of 30 mrad.
-The particle was tilted to [110] zone axis before atomic resolved imaging.
+The measurements were carried out with a total electron dose of $\approx$ 4 $\times$ $10^4$ $e^-/\AA^2$ was used.
+The particle was tilted to [110] zone axis before atomic resolved imaging to differentiate between the spinel and the DRX phases.
 The final micrographs were obtained after correcting for the non-linear drift distortion by using image pairs with orthogonal scan directions using the quantEM package \cite{ophus2016correcting}.